tarof429/stuckathome/golang/README.md

 }
 ```

+For structs, only exported fields will be encoded/decoded in JSON.
+Fields must start with capital letters to be exported.

 ### [Commands](#commands)

 The *os* package has functions for executing commands and dealing with their input and output.
 Note that the *Command()* function takes a variable number of strings as arguments.